YuvalRoter/KeyBound/KeyBound/README.txt

 - Some rooms are marked as “dark”.
 - In a dark room, only tiles within a certain radius around a player carrying a torch are visible on screen (fog-of-war).
-- If no player holds a torch, the dark room is not visible (except possibly the player tile).
+- If no player holds a torch, the dark room is not visible (except the player tile).
 - Implementation detail (for the grader):
   - When a torch is picked up, it stays in the player’s inventory until disposed.
   - When an element is disposed, it is dropped onto the floor and can be picked up again.